auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

 # Auth0 ACUL Boilerplate

 This project provides a boilerplate setup for Auth0's Advanced Custom Universal Login (ACUL).
+ACUL allows you to build custom login screens using your own design systems and layouts.
 It includes a Next.js quickstart application for testing authentication flows in real-time using React, TypeScript, and TailwindCSS.

 ## Prerequisites

 Before you begin, ensure you have completed the following Auth0 setup steps:

 1. **Custom Domain Setup**
-   - Enable and configure a custom domain for your Auth0 tenant
+   - Enable and configure a [custom domain](https://auth0.com/docs/customize/custom-domains) for your Auth0 tenant
    - Verify the custom domain is working properly
    - This is required for ACUL functionality

 2. **Regular Web Application**
-   - Create a new Regular Web Application in Auth0
+   - Create a new [Regular Web Application](https://auth0.com/docs/get-started/auth0-overview/create-applications) in Auth0
    - Configure the following settings:
      - Allowed Callback URLs: `http://localhost:3000/api/auth/callback`
      - Allowed Logout URLs: `http://localhost:3000`